nadiao9188/github-tutorial/README.md

 * `git push origin +master`: Undo pushing all your files to the remote repo, commiting, adding, and editing/start from the beginning (push->commit->add->edit->start)

+---
+## Markdown Syntax
+This section's contents is meant to be used in files when editing them.
+This makes the lines look more organized